 Ever wanted to host a quiz like this? 👇

-Whether you’re looking to host one for a trivia night, in the classroom or in a staff meeting, here’s our step-by-step guide to hosting a free live quiz on Zoom, complete with some great Zoom quiz ideas to impress your crowd.
+Whether you’re looking to host one for a trivia night, in the classroom or in a staff meeting, here’s our step-by-step guide of how to make a Zoom Quiz, complete with some great Zoom games to impress your crowd.

 What You’ll Need for your Zoom Quiz